-Top two bins hold two-liter bottles and can be repositioned on the refrigerator door.
-Only the bottom door bin is fixed in place and is extra deep to hold a gallon jug.
+Door bins hold two-liter bottles and can be placed in any position on the refrigerator door.

-- 1. Lift door bin up. - 2.
-Pull door bin straight out.
+- 1. Grasp door bin. - 2.
+Lift door bin up and pull out.

 - 1. Insert door bin hooks into ladder slots on both sides of refrigerator door. - 2.
-Push door bin back and down until it stops.
+Push door bin down to lock into place.